 CPU: Intel Core 10th Gen i5 - i9 | RAM: up to 128GB | Storage: up to 8TB SSD | Graphics: Radeon Pro 5300 - 5700

-Aside from the faster processor and graphic, the newest iMac features 5K Retina Display with True Tone technology, which provides a more natural viewing experience and accurate colors.
+Aside from the faster processor and graphics, the newest iMac features a 5K Retina Display with True Tone technology, which provides a more natural viewing experience and accurate colors.

 And for the first time, there’s the option to configure it with nano-texture glass, which reduces glare without affecting color brilliance.
-This option is ideal for rooms that receive direct sunlight or have changing lighting.
+This option is ideal for rooms with direct sunlight or changing lighting.
 It does, however, add a hefty $500 to the total price.

-Apple also upgraded the SDXC card reader to support Ultra High Speed SD cards, or UHS-II.
-These are used in professional cameras, and give photographers and videographers faster speeds to transfer their work.
+Apple also upgraded the SDXC card reader to support Ultra High-Speed SD cards, or UHS-II.
+These are used in professional cameras, allowing photographers and videographers to transfer their work faster.

 Additionally, there’s the option to upgrade the standard 1Gbps Ethernet jack to 10Gbps for an extra $100.
 The latter is ideal for users that have high-speed local networks and want high performance for transferring large files from and to the network.

 Overall, this model is a great investment for users in need of high-end hardware packed with tools for creating and editing graphics.